Israel says it killed the Hamas mastermind behind October 7. Here’s what we know

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Abeer Salman, Ibrahim Dahman, Mostafa Salem, Nadeen Ebrahim, Kara Fox, Mathew Chance, Ivana Kottasová, Jeremy Diamond, Dana Karni, Pauline Lockwood, Sophie Tanno, Kevin Liptak, MJ Lee, Kylie Atwood, Alex Marquardt, Zeena Saifi, Katie Polglase, Pallabi Munsi and Gianluca Mezzofiore contributed reporting.
+CNN’s Abeer Salman, Ivana Kottasova, Mostafa Salem, Ibrahim Dahman, Kara Fox, Mathew Chance, Mia Alberti, Dana Karni, Pauline Lockwood, Sophie Tanno, Kevin Liptak, MJ Lee, Kylie Atwood, Alex Marquardt, Katie Polglase, Pallabi Munsi, Gianluca Mezzofiore, Eyad Kourdi, Jeremy Diamond and Zeena Saifi contributed reporting.